Cabba4/cabba.github.io/_posts/2024-12-28-security-protocols.md

 Courses I had to enroll in were
 - Data structures and algorithms
-- Differential and Integral calculas
+- Differential and Integral calculus

-I will skip writing about orientation courses since I didnt enjoy them but they were vital and I understand why they are included in the program structure.
+I will skip writing about orientation courses since I didn't enjoy them but they were vital and I understand why they are included in the program structure.

 Of these 6 courses I have completed 5 of them with the exception of CyberSecurity 1, which I was most excited about but left me questioning the courses and entire programs existence (more on this later)

 ## Course Ranking based on work effort

-If I rank the courses I did based on the amount of effort I had to put in, it would be so
+If I rank the courses I did based on the amount of effort I had to put in, it would be so:

 | Subject                          | Weekly Hours       | Hours During Final Submissions/Exams |
 |----------------------------------|--------------------|---------------------------------------|
 | Cryptography Engineering         | 20-30 hrs/week     | 5-10 hrs/day                          |